libp2p/hydra-booster/docs/deployment.md

 There are currently 2 environment variables that can be tweaked to affect the deployment:

-* `HYDRA_NSYBILS` - controls the number of sybils that are spawned by a Hydra
+* `HYDRA_NHEADS` - controls the number of heads that are spawned by a Hydra
-* `HYDRA_PORT_BEGIN` - controls the port that sybils listen on.
-Each sybil is allocated a port sequentially beginning from the port specified here.
+* `HYDRA_PORT_BEGIN` - controls the port that Hydra heads listen on.
+Each head is allocated a port sequentially beginning from the port specified here.
 See [Cluster Setup](#cluster-setup) below for what this value should be for each Hydra

 ## Cluster setup

 We have one _cluster_  in `us-central1-c` with a _deployment_ for each Hydra.
 Deployments have a application name `hydra-booster-node-x` and live in the `hydra-booster` namespace.
 Each deployment has _one pod_ and a `NodePort` service forwards external ports to internal ports on the pod.

-We're using a `NodePort` not `LoadBalancer` service to expose sybils externally to avoid associated costs with forwarding many many ports.
+We're using a `NodePort` not `LoadBalancer` service to expose Hydra heads externally to avoid associated costs with forwarding many many ports.
 This [blog post](https://medium.com/google-cloud/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0) has some good info and diagrams on the differences between the different types of "services" that Kubernetes has.

 TLDR; `NodePort` restricts you to exposing public services on ports in the range `30000-32767`.
 For people wanting to expose HTTP services on port `80` this is problematic but we don't care.
 We also do not need any actual load balancing to happen, we just need ports exposed publically.

-Sybil swarm listening ports are allocated as such:
+Hydra head swarm listening ports are allocated as such:

 |         | Port range    |
 | ------- | ------------- |